slone-nlp/awesome-new-languages-in-machine-translation/README.md

 # Awesome-new-languages-in-machine-translation
-A list of initiatives for adding new languages to opensource machine translation models.
+This is a list of initiatives for adding new languages to opensource machine translation models (such as [NLLB](https://github.com/facebookresearch/fairseq/tree/nllb)).

 Also, some notable projects for increasing the translation quality for an already supported low-resourced language would be highlighted.

+The first part of the document lists individual languages in the alphabetic order of their English names.

+The second part of the document lists multilingual initiatives.

+Any new additions are welcome (in the form of pull requests or issues)!

 # Single-language projects